 Management makes estimates and assumptions that affect the reported amounts in the financial statements.
 Estimates and associated assumptions are reviewed regularly and are based on historical experience and various other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Where applicable to the fair value measurement, the changing market conditions impacted by the coronavirus (COVID-19) pandemic is assessed and estimated.
+Where applicable to the fair value measurement, the current changing market conditions are assessed and estimated.
 Actual results may differ from these estimates.